-Schedules 7 and 8 to the Design and Development Overlay (DDO7 and DDO8) were introduced under planning scheme amendment C26 in June 2012.
+Schedules 7 and 8 to the Design and Development Overlay (DDO7 and DDO8) were introduced under Planning Scheme Amendment C26 in June 2012.
 DDO7 and DDO8 cover areas in the immediate vicinity of the runways at Latrobe Regional Airport and restrict the heights of buildings which do not require a permit.

-DDO7 restricts buildings to a height of 55m AHD and DDO8 restricts buildings to a height of 65m AHD.
-These heights equate to approximately 0m and 10m above the aerodrome reference elevation.
+DDO7 triggers a Planning Permit for buildings above the height of 55m AHD and DDO8 triggers a Planning Permit for buildings above the height of 65m AHD.
+These heights equate to approximately 0m and 10m above the aerodrome reference elevation1.